gradio-app/gradio/guides/07_other-tutorials/creating-a-chatbot.md

 * A `Chatbot`, whose value stores the entire history of the conversation, as a list of response pairs between the user and bot.
 * A `Textbox` where the user can type their message, and then hit enter/submit to trigger the chatbot response
-* A `Clear` button to clear the entire Chatbot history
+* A `ClearButton` button to clear the Textbox and entire Chatbot history

 We have a single function, `respond()`, which takes in the entire history of the chatbot, appends a random message, waits 1 second, and then returns the updated chat history.
 The `respond()` function also clears the textbox when it returns.

 Of course, in practice, you would replace `respond()` with your own more complex function, which might call a pretrained model or an API, to generate a response.

-Finally, when the `Clear` button is clicked, we assign `None` to the value of the `Chatbot` to clear its entire history.
-Try out this chatbot here:

 $demo_chatbot_simple